Distinguishing employees from independent contractors can be a vexing issue for many businesses today.

-Consult your advisers before signing contractor agreements.
+Consult your Westlawn Financial Advisers before signing contractor agreements.
 Professional guidance is important because the stakes can be high.

 Westlawn Business Services Pty Ltd provides this information for general guidance only, and does not constitute the provision of legal advice, tax advice, accounting services, investment advice, or professional consulting of any kind.
 The information provided herein should not be used as a substitute for consultation with professional tax, accounting, legal, or other competent advisers.

 Before making any decision or taking any action, you should consult a professional adviser who has been provided with all pertinent facts relevant to your particular situation.